-One thing is clear that Google is following pattern to penalize obvious SEO pattern.
-Earlier, Google algo took down private blog networks, which used to game the system with backlinks and now Google taking down exact match domain SEO’s.
-Now, penalizing a site on the basis of name is right or wrong is a point of debate, as instead of penalizing they could simply reward other high quality sites or work more on adding ranking signal based on content and other data.
-You can express your view about the same?
+One thing is clear that Google is following a pattern to penalize obvious SEO spamming.
+Earlier, Google algorithm took down private blog networks, which used to game the system with backlinks, and now Google taking down exact match domain SEOs.
+Now, penalizing a site by name is right or wrong is a point of debate, as instead of penalizing they could simply reward other high-quality sites or work more on adding ranking signal based on content and other data.
+Can you express your view about the same?

 How to recover from Exact match domain (EMD) Penalty?

 Now, many of you who are into IM and work on seasonal stuff like Black Friday, New year based on exact match domains, you might like to replan your strategy.

 As mentioned above, instead of targeting exact keyword matching domain name, go for partial match domain names.
 Add Prefix or suffix in your domain names and you can use service like Bustaname to get more domain name ideas.

 For existing webmasters, who got penalized by this new algorithm change your read to recovery is going to be time-consuming as if your penalty is more on domain level and it’s different from Panda and Penguin, so you need to work more on content and branding your domain.
 Domain authority is one thing which will create a major difference here.

 If you have low-quality content, you can hire writers from sites like Blogging.org and get your content re-written again with more quality.
 Here you can read about 12 ways to judge high-quality content.

 Another pattern which I have noticed among exact match domain ranking is, they let all their pages indexed in Google.
 Which includes tags, categories, Archives pages also.
 It’s better to let Google index only quality and useful pages from your domain.
 Add noindex to WordPress categories and tags pages, and here you can learn more about what Google meant by low-quality content.